jtpmath/jtpmath.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Hey, I'm Jas, the Physicist: a mathematician, musician and researcher.
+subtitle: Hey, I'm Jas, the Physicist: a mathematician, musician and researcher.

 profile:
   align: right